117 Encina Commons, Room 186

-Marcella Alsan, MD, MPH, PhD, is an Assistant Professor of Medicine at the Stanford School of Medicine and a Core Faculty Member at the Center for Health Policy / Primary Care and Outcomes Research.
+Marcella Alsan, MD, MPH, PhD, is an Associate Professor of Medicine at the Stanford School of Medicine and a Core Faculty Member at the Center for Health Policy / Primary Care and Outcomes Research.

 Alsan’s research focuses on the relationship between health and socioeconomic disparities with a focus on infectious disease.
 Another vein of research focuses on the microfoundations of antibiotic overuse and resistance.